Abdulkhader081/ultimate-linux-guide/01-getting-started/01-fundamentals.md

 # Linux over Windows
+# changes to check git push after forking the repo

 ### Cost-Effectiveness
 - **Free and Open Source**: Linux does not require expensive licensing fees, making it a cost-effective choice for companies.